Talcum Powder Verdicts & Settlements

-As of April 2018, juries ordered companies including Johnson & Johnson, Colgate-Palmolive and Vanderbilt Minerals to pay millions in talcum powder verdicts.
+As of July 2018, juries ordered companies including Johnson & Johnson, Colgate-Palmolive and Vanderbilt Minerals to pay billions in talcum powder verdicts.

 In April 2018, a New Jersey jury found Johnson’s Baby Powder and Shower to Shower led to one man’s mesothelioma.
 The jury awarded $117 million.

 Companies have also paid out some confidential settlements for mesothelioma.

 According to the lawsuits, companies were aware of studies that link talcum powder to mesothelioma and ovarian cancer.
 But, Johnson & Johnson and other companies chose not to add warnings to the product labels.

 Mesothelioma Verdicts and Settlements

 Talc deposits used to mine talcum powder may also contain asbestos.
 Asbestos causes mesothelioma, an aggressive cancer that often results in death.

 Over the years, people have sued industrial talc suppliers and cosmetic companies, including J&J. Lawsuits claimed asbestos-tainted products caused mesothelioma.